Oryctes elegans: Distribution

 Oryctes elegans was original described from "Arabia (Fao)", apparently referring to the port city of Al-Faw at the south-eastern tip of Iraq.
 The type localities for O. piesbergeni and O. sinaicus Petrovitz (non Walker), both of which are regarded as synonyms of O. elegans, were given as near Bagdad and south-eastern Iran respectively.
-Other records indicate that O. elegans is widely distributed in Iran, Iraq, the Arabian Peninsular (Saudi Arabia, Kuwait, the UAE, Oman and Yemen) and has been also reported from Israel and from parts of Pakistan.
+Other records indicate that O. elegans is widely distributed in Iran, Iraq, the Arabian Peninsula (Saudi Arabia, Kuwait, the UAE, Oman and Yemen) and has been also reported from Israel and from parts of Pakistan.

 Description

 Pronotum of Oryctes elegans male (left) and female (right).
 In females the depression on the pronotum is smaller with only one knob at the hind margin.

 Compared to other species of Oryctes, adult beetles of Oryctes elegans are of small to medium size (typically around 30–35 mm long) with a dark brown to black colour.
 The species belongs to the subgenus Rykanoryctes which is characterized by the end of the hind tibia having three fixed (immovable) spikes, apart from some moveable processes.
-It can be distinguished from other species of that subgenus by a combination of different characters, the most important one being a ventral, downward-pointing tooth before the end of the foretibia (see illustration below).
+It can be distinguished from other species of that subgenus by a combination of different characters, the most important one being a ventral, downward-pointing tooth before the end of the fore tibia (see illustration below).
 The adults have a slender appearance with the depression (concavity) on the pronotum having two knobs at its hind margin in males, but only one in females.
 Like in other species of Oryctes, the concavity is smaller in females than in males.
 It is relatively shallow and nearly circular in females.
 On the head, the horn is small and the clypeus is broad with a semi-circular indentation.

 Morphological comparison between Oryctes elegans and O. agamemnon (males).
 Upper part: dorsal view of whole insects, O. elegans is narrower and parallel-sided.
 Lower part: Lateral view of fore tibia with a ventral, downward-pointing tooth before its end in O. elegans (arrow).

 The morphology and biology of Oryctes elegans is similar to that of Oryctes agamemnon.
 Both species are pests of date palms and have an overlapping distribution range.
 They can be reliably separated by the structure of the fore tibia.
 In O. elegans the fore tibia has a sharp, ventral tooth before its end which is directed downwards.
 Such a tooth is missing in O. agamemnon.
 O. elegans is also more slender than O. agamemnon and has parallel sides, whereas in O. agamemnon the sides are rounded.